Corrupted Image Modeling for Self-Supervised Visual Pre-Training

-Overall, \CIM{} is a novel, general, and flexible pre-training framework suited for different kinds of visual encoders.
-For the first time, we demonstrate that both ViT and CNN can learn rich visual representations using a unified non-Siamese structure.
-Moreover, the components of \CIM{}, such as the generator, the image tokenizer~\cite{VQGAN, ViT-VQGAN, PeCo}, the sampling method~\cite{NucleusSampling}, as well as the pre-training objective~\cite{MaskFeat} can be further customized and improved.
+Overall, \CIM{} is a general and flexible pre-training framework suited for different kinds of visual encoders.
+For the first time, we demonstrate that both ViT and CNN can learn rich visual representations using a unified \textit{non-Siamese} structure.
+Experimental results show that our approach achieves compelling results in vision benchmarks, such as ImageNet classification and ADE20K semantic segmentation.
+We hope \CIM{} can serve as a promising starting point for exploring flexible \& unified visual representation learning of various architectures.

-After pre-training, the enhancer can be used as a strong feature extractor for various visual downstream tasks.
-For example, a 300-epoch \CIM{} pre-trained vanilla ViT-Base/16 model can achieve 83.3 Top-1 image classification accuracy when end-to-end fine-tuned on ImageNet-1K.
-Moreover, we demonstrate that \CIM{} can also easily pre-train high-capacity CNN encoder that generalize well, \eg, a 300-epoch \CIM{} pre-trained vanilla ResNet-50~\cite{ResNet} model achieves 80.6 fine-tuning top-1 accuracy on ImageNet-1K, outperforming all previous results.
-We also evaluate the transfer learning performance of \CIM{} pre-trained ResNet-50 on the ADE20K semantic segmentation benchmark, and we find that \CIM{} is better than some representative methods based on the Siamese network~\cite{SimSiam} as well as supervised pre-training.